ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

 * TDX limitations
    - When you reboot a TDX-enabled virtual server, the virtual server shuts down.
 The virtual server must be restarted by using the UI or CLI.
-   - Avoid rebooting the TDX-enabled virtual server from the UI or CLI because it might cause the virtual server to continually reboot.
-Instead, stop and then restart the virtual server.
-   - If the virtual server is continuously rebooting, force a stop of the virtual server and then start it.
-   - Except for Ubuntu 24.04, all TDX-supported images enter a stop state the first time you create a virtual server.
-In this case, restart the virtual server.
-   - Quotes generation is only supported by using the Linux virtual socket (vsock) interface.